 So, wanna know how much meat you get from a 500-pound carcass?
 Try 191 pounds of ground beef…

 …And 157 pound of cuts…. which comes to 348 pounds total…

 …And this is what it looks like once it’s in the freezer.

-Whoa Nellie! that’s a lot of meat!
-Which is why most grass-fed producers offer selling beef by the half.
+Whoa, Nellie!
+That’s a lot of meat!
+This is why most grass-fed producers offer to sell beef by the half.
 And lots of folks go on to split that half with a friend.

 Get Your Garden Cheat Sheets!

 Want to know exactly when, where, and how to plant your vegetables?
 Sign up to get our FREE companion planting guide, and garden planting cheat sheet printable.